DevExpress-Examples/asp-net-web-forms-grid-enable-and-disable-batch-editing/Readme.md

 # ASPxGridView- How to conditionally enable and disable the batch editing on the client side

-<p>This example demonstrates how to conditionally enable or disable the editing on the client side.
-You can find detailed steps by clicking below the "Show Implementation Details" link .</p>
+<p>This example demonstrates how to conditionally enable or disable the editing on the client side.</p>
 <p><strong>See also:</strong><br><a href="https://www.devexpress.com/Support/Center/p/T150965">GridView - Batch Editing - How to conditionally enable and disable the editing on the client side</a></p>